CSE110-F2021/TestingTutorial/README.md

 ### Calling Functions
 If working with a shadow DOM component, use `cy.window` and `win.component.function()`:
-  - **Note**: if this element belongs to a shadow DOM, make sure to include `{includeShadowDom: true}`
+  - **Note**: if this element belongs to a shadow DOM, make sure to include `{includeShadowDom: true}` Assume that we have a function `setTimer()` in our pomo timer custom component (prototype defined below).
+To call that function, we pass in certain values.
+You can also add a subsequent check to see if the window changed in an expected fashion.

 ```js
 // function setTimer(min, mode) {}